New waste and recycling contract commencing March 2024

 - Food waste will continue to be collected separately but it can seem confusing with it going into the back of the same truck (albeit in separate sections).
 The new vehicle fleet has the point of food waste at the side of the truck, showing a clear separation between the different types of waste collected.

-- Improved textile and WEEE (Waste Electrical and Electronic Equipment) collections can be arranged when booking a bulk collection and also through roadshows, where a specific vehicle attends locations across the borough throughout the year.
+- There will be a different service for collecting textile and small electrical (WEEE - Waste Electrical and Electronic Equipment) items.
+Collections can be arranged when booking a bulk collection and also through roadshows, where a specific vehicle attends locations across the borough throughout the year.

 - Bulk collections will be re-used where possible, with the new contactor partnering with the charity Demelza House, so that items that can be re-used rather than go to waste.